bopjesvla/sand/README.md

 Sand is a sandbox for Elixir. **It should not be used in production at this point in time.**

-Sand employs AST whitelisting and BEAM features to ensure that untrusted Elixir code can be run without side effects, that memory and CPU usage are limited, and that the atom table is not filled.
+Sand employs AST whitelisting and BEAM features to ensure that untrusted Elixir code can be run without side effects, that memory and CPU usage are limited, and that the atom table is not filled:

 ```elixir
 Sand.run("""